ClimateImpactLab/dscim-facts-epa/README.md

 ```
 Replace `$HOME/facts` with the path to your cloned or downloaded `facts` repository.
 This may take a few minutes depending on your connection speed.
 As of December 2022, the data for stable FACTS modules are available on Zenodo at https://doi.org/10.5281/zenodo.7478191 and https://doi.org/10.5281/zenodo.7478447 (note, split between two Zenodo entries because of size limitations).
 Because we are only doing global projections with the modules used in the Kopp et al. (2023) manuscript, this downloads only a subset of the total FACTS data.

 3. Build the docker container.
 Make sure the Docker application is already running first by opening the Docker application.
-It is also recommended to have the `dscim-facts-epa` conda environment activated when building the docker container.
+It is also recommended to have the `dscim-facts-epa` conda environment activated when building the docker container, with `conda activate dscim-facts-epa`.
 Then, run the following:
 ```
 cd facts/docker
 sh develop.sh